 The Americans were all dismounted, except three companies, under Captains Reid, Parsons, and Hudson.
-Major Clark occupied the centre with his artillery; the first battalion on the right was commanded by Lieutenant Colonels Mitchell and Jackson, and the second battalion, on the left, by Major Gilpin.
+Major Clark occupied the centre with his artillery ; the first battalion on the right was commanded by Lieutenant Colonels Mitchell and Jackson, and the second battalion, on the left, by Major Gilpin.
 The action was commenced about three o'clock in the afternoon by a brisk fire from the American battery, which was returned by the enemy.
 At the third discharge the Mexican lancers gave way, and retired behind the redoubts with their artillery, having lost several men killed and a number wounded.
 Anxious to improve the advantage gained, Colonel Doniphan ordered a charge upon the enemy's line of intrenchments and batteries.
 At the word, his men sprang forward with cheers and shouts.
-Captain Weightman advanced with the howitzers at full speed,\ upon the redoubts at the southwest corner of the bench, supported by the cavalry under Captains Reid, Parsons, and Hudson; Major Clark followed the movement as fast as practicable a little further to the left; and the remainder of the troops dashed rapidly forward on foot.
+Captain Weightman advanced with the howitzers at full speed, upon the redoubts at the south-

+A statement has been extensively circulated by the public press, to the effect that the American artillery at the battle of Sacramento was drawn by oxen.
+This is entirely erroneous.
+Four of the carriages were drawn by American horses, and the remaining carriages and caissons by mules obtained in the country.-Official report of Major Clark, March 2nd, 1847. west corner of the bench, supported by the cavalry under Captains Reid, Parsons, and Hudson; Major Clark followed the movement as fast as practicable a little further to the left; and the remainder of the troops dashed rapidly forward on foot.
 While they were advancing, the enemy's cavalry were twice rallied for a charge upon the left flank of the wagons following in the rear of the American line, but they were easily dispersed by the fire of Major Clark's guns.
 Captain Weightman unlimbered his pieces within fifty yards of the redoubts, and the cavalry and infantry rushing boldly up to the breastworks, drove the enemy before them with their sabres and rifles.

-\ A statement has been extensively circulated by the public press, to the effect that the American artillery at the battle of Sacramento was drawn by oxen.
-This is entirely erroneous.
-Four of the carriages were drawn by American horses, and the remaining carriages and caissons by mules obtained in the country.-Official report of Major Clark, March 2nd, 1847.

 As the Americans entered the line of intrenchments east of the road, a warmer and more effective fire was opened from the battery on the height of Cerro Sacramento, which had been constantly playing upon them, and where a large body of Mexicans had now rallied.
-Major Clark promptly placed his pieces in position, in the redoubt at the south-west corner of the bench. twelve hundred yards distant, and in a short time silenced the enemy's guns.
+Major Clark promptly placed his pieces in position, in the redoubt at the south-west corner of the bench. twelve hundred vards distant, and in a short time silenced the enemy's guns.
 Meanwhile Lieutenant Colonels Mitchell and Jackson, with the first battalion remounted, and Captain Weightman's howitzers, had bravely charged up the hill, followed by Major Gilpin with the second battalion on foot.
 Before they reached the battery the enemy had abandoned it, and their entire force was scattered in flight.
 The cavalry and the howitzers immediately pushed forward in hot pursuit.
-The road was strewed with the arms and accourrements which the Mexican soldiers had thrown down as they hurried towards Chihuahua.
+The road was strewed with the arms and accoutrements which the Mexican soldiers had thrown down as they hurried towards Chihuahua.
 Governor Trias was among the first to reach the city, and the seat of government was instantly ordered to be removed to Parral.

 Night put an end to the carnage.
 The enemy lost all their artillery, ten wagons, and large quantities of provisions; they had three hundred killed, about the same number wounded, and there were forty taken prisoners.
 Several national and regimental standards were also captured, and among the colors was the black flag exhibited at the Bracito.
-Colonel Doniphan had but one man killed, and eight wounded, some of them mortally.\
+Colonel Doniphan had but one man killed, and eight wounded, some of them mortally.